Limnoria/Limnoria-doc/develop/plugin_tutorial.rst

   the docs can (though we prefer you read the docs first).

-* :ref:`Share your plugins with the world <distributing-plugins>` and make Supybot all that more attractive for other users so they will want to write their plugins for Supybot as well.
+* :ref:`Share your plugins with the world <distributing-plugins>` and make Limnoria all that more attractive for other users so they will want to write their plugins for Limnoria as well.

 * Read, read, read all the documentation.